Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Applications of our Framework

 \end{theorem}

 \begin{proof} The proof closely resembles that of Theorem \ref{thm:pricing}.
-As before, we show the inequality through three intermediate steps: (i) $\widehat{\obj}(\widetilde{\p},\widetilde{\r})\geq \opt_m$, (ii) $\widehat{\obj}(\widetilde{\p},\widetilde{\r})= \obj_\infty(\widetilde{\p},\widetilde{\r})$, and (iii) $\obj_m(\widetilde{\p},\widetilde{\r}) \geq \frac{m}{m+n-1}\obj_\infty(\widetilde{\p},\widetilde{\r})$.
-The proof of the first inequality is the same as in Lemma \ref{lem:state_dependent}, with the relaxation defined in Algorithm \ref{alg:demand_circulation_reduction} replaced by the relaxation defined in Algorithm \ref{alg:demand_circulation_reduction_routing}.
+As before, we show the inequality through three intermediate steps: (i) $\widehat{\obj}(\widetilde{\q},\widetilde{\r})\geq \opt_m$, (ii) $\widehat{\obj}(\widetilde{\q},\widetilde{\r})= \obj_\infty(\widetilde{\q},\widetilde{\r})$, and (iii) $\obj_m(\widetilde{\q},\widetilde{\r}) \geq \frac{m}{m+n-1}\obj_\infty(\widetilde{\p},\widetilde{\r})$.
+The proof of the first inequality is the same as in Lemma \ref{lem:state_dependent}, with the relaxation defined in Algorithm \ref{alg:demand_circulation_reduction_general_pricing} replaced by the relaxation defined in Algorithm \ref{alg:demand_circulation_reduction_routing}.
 The second step relies on Lemma \ref{lem:reb_availability}, which uses Lemma \ref{lem:equal_availabilities} to prove that in the infinite-unit system all availabilities are 1.
 Based on this claim, similarly to the proof of Lemma~\ref{lem:infinite}, we observe that the flow of customers on each edge is $\phi_{ij}\widetilde{q}_{ij}$.
-The definition of the redirection probabilities in Algorithm \ref{alg:demand_circulation_reduction_routing} then immediately implies that $z_{ij,\infty}(\widetilde{\p},\widetilde{\r})=z_{ij}$, i.e. the flow of redirected units from $i$ to $j$ is also equal to the value of $z_{ij}$ in the solution of the relaxation.
-Finally, for the third step, we apply the same proof as in Lemma \ref{lem:finite} with just one small modification.
-In Lemma \ref{lem:finite}, $B_i(\p)$ denotes the contribution of node $i$ per unit of time in which a unit is present at $i$.
+The definition of the redirection probabilities in Algorithm~\ref{alg:demand_circulation_reduction_routing} then immediately implies that $z_{ij,\infty}(\widetilde{\p},\widetilde{\r})=\widetilde{z}_{ij}$, i.e. the flow of redirected units from $i$ to $j$ is also equal to the value of $\widetilde{z}_{ij}$ in the solution of the relaxation.
+Finally, for the third step, we apply the same proof as in Lemma \ref{lem:finite} with just one small modification in the auxiliary Lemma~\ref{lem:max_availability}.
+In that lemma $B_i(\q)$ denotes the contribution of node $i$ per unit of time in which a unit is present at $i$.
 Previously, this just captured rides leaving node $i$.
-Now, we also charge~$B_i(\p)$ for the cost incurred through the possible redirection of vehicles traveling from $i$ to $j$ that are redirected to~$k$.
-Replacing $B_i(\p)$ by $\sum_j \phi_{ij}q_{ij} \prn*{I_{ij}\prn*{q_{ij}} - \sum_k r_{jk}p_{jk}}$ formalizes this charging argument -- the remainder of the proof is equivalent to that of the Lemma \ref{lem:finite}.
+Now, we also charge~$B_i(\q)$ for the cost incurred through the possible redirection of vehicles traveling from $i$ to $j$ that are redirected to~$k$.
+Setting~$B_i(\q)$ equal to $\sum_j \phi_{ij}q_{ij} \prn*{I_{ij}\prn*{q_{ij}} - \sum_k \widetilde{r}_{jk}c_{jk}}$ formalizes this charging argument -- the remainder of the proof of Lemma \ref{lem:finite} is equivalent to what is presented in Section \ref{sec:pricing}.
 This concludes the proof of the theorem. \end{proof}